SuperOfficeDocs/superoffice-docs/docs/onsite/requirements/index.md

 Use this overview to get to the specific requirements.

 > [!TIP]
-> Also consider info in the [Security and deployment][12] sections when installing or upgrading to SuperOffice CRM 8 and 9.
+> Also consider info in the [Security and deployment][12] sections when installing or upgrading to SuperOffice CRM 8 and newer.

 ## Requirements